-Olga Witte is presently studying composition as an advanced postgraduate student at The Royal Academy of Music, Aarhus.
+Olga Witte is educated advanced postgraduate composer from The Royal Academy of Music, Aarhus.
 She has a MA from University of Aarhus in musicology and anthropology, and a degree as church organist from Vestervig Kirkemusikskole.

 Olga Witte taught ethnomusicological subjects at the global study line GLOMAS, a joint study program between Sibelius Academy in Helsinki and The Royal Academy of Music, Aarhus until the programme seized to exist in Aarhus in 2019.

 Olga Witte is an experienced speaker presenting her work on Balinese gamelan and fielsworks in Bali a.o. at conferences such as Bali World Culture Forum 2011, The Grieg Academy of Music 2012 and 2022, and ICTM Ireland 2014.

 When Olga Witte is in Bali she lives and takes part in different gamelan groups in the area Kecamatan Sukawati.
 Among them is Sanggar Kwangen, which is a group led by I Wayan Meder Wiyasa from Br.
 Gelumpang in Sukawati.
 The group plays a special kind of gamelan, selonding.
 The group can be seen and heard in the videos below recorded in March 2020.

 Mallinggårdsvej 37, 8340 Malling, Denmark